 Just like with drinking water filters there are a lot of companies and “health experts” that spread unscientific or even false information for their own benefits.
-Blogs and the Amazon are filled with false myths about showering water and water filtration benefits.
+Blogs and the Amazon market place are filled with false myths about showering water and water filtration benefits.
 Therefore we’ve tried to capture the most common myths about tap water related issues to your skin, hair and health.

 1. The skin absorbs chlorine when showering